ardeora-cmu/lab9-MapReduceAndSpark/README.md

 Your password requires a capital letter, a number and one of the following characters: !@#$%^&*()_-+=.

-:checkered_flag:**Now, complete the 'quiz' that is on Canvas so that your password is available to the TA's for the course.
+### :checkered_flag:** Now, complete the 'quiz' that is on Canvas so that your password is available to the TA's for the course.
 WE NEED THIS TO GRADE YOUR PROJECT 5.
-The quiz is called "Cluster Password Quiz".
-Show your TA.
-This is the 1/4 point checkpoint.**
+The quiz is called "Cluster Password Quiz".**

 It is highly suggested that you continue and do the following steps.